sslotsky/next-scripts/video-4.4/script.md

 ![Slide 2: Summary Slide](./slide-2-summary.png)

 First we'll learn how to combine multiple reducers in Redux so that our state management code will scale better.
-Then we'll write some new Redux code that manages a paginated list and a component to display it.
+Then we'll write some new Redux code to retrieve a list of data from an API a component to execute it.

 ## Content